kkla320/GaugeProgressViewStyle/README.md

 ## Usage

 Simply use the `progressViewStyle` method of `ProgressView` and pass the GaugeProgressViewStyle via one of the static members named `gauge`.
+Please have a look in the [wiki](https://github.com/kkla320/GaugeProgressViewStyle/wiki) for detailed documentation.

 ## Requirements